 Human trafficking affects the lives and physical integrity of thousands of women, men and children across the world.
 A recent study from the UNODC shows that 75% of the victims in cases from 2018 were women and girls primarily trafficked for sexual exploitation (50%) or forced labor (38%).
 In Latin America, more than 70% of the victims were women and girls, of which between 60% to 80% were trafficked for sexual exploitation.
 In Central America, 48% of the victims were children.

 Due to diverse vulnerability factors, like poverty, migration status, unstable homes, etc., many victims of trafficking are not able to afford the legal guidance and support that they desperately need.
-Legal aid has multiple benefits, including the accountability to perpetrators and the reduction of impunity, but, if provided in a holistic way, it can also have a direct impact on the long-term recovery of victims.
-Justice within the public justice system is fundamental for the recovery of survivors.
+Legal aid has multiple benefits, including holding perpetrators accountable and reducing impunity, but if provided in a holistic way it can also have a direct impact on the long-term recovery of victims.

 “Criminal justice has a transformative effect,” said Carlos Pérez, Crime Prevention and Criminal Justice Officer for UNODC.
 “Governments have to provide aid, information, ensure participation in the process; safe housing; legal, medical, psychological and educational assistance; security; employment and even the possibility of indemnification.”